 NFPA Home Fire Statistics

-Four of every five fire deaths result from home (one-or two-family dwellings, apartments or manufactured housing) fires.
-Two-thirds of all fire deaths result from fires one- or two-family dwellings or manufactured housing.
+Four of every five fire deaths result from home (one or two-family dwellings, apartments or manufactured housing) fires.
+Two-thirds of all fire deaths result from fires in one or two-family dwellings or manufactured housing.

 Most fatal fires kill one or two people only.
 In 1999, 2,895 people died as a result of home fires; only 21 home fires killed five or more people.
 These 21 fires accounted for only 115, or 4%, of the home fire deaths.

-The statistics below are based on annual averages for the five year period from 1993 through 1997:
+The home fire statistics below are based on annual averages for the five year period from 1993 through 1997:

 - Half of all home fire deaths result from fires that were reported between 10:00 p.m. and 6:00 a.m.
 Only one-fourth of the home fires occur during these hours.

 - January is the peak month for home fire deaths.
 February ranks second, and December is third.

 - Smoking is the leading cause of home fire deaths overall, but in the winter months of December, January and February, smoking and heating equipment cause similar shares of the fire deaths.
 Cooking is the leading cause of home fires and home fire injuries.